clonetrooper67/JAM/README.md

 <b>Vision for JAM:</b>

-We wanted to create a place for prospective volunteers as well as teachers to be able to see some of the best experiences that both volunteers as well as teachers have had with JA.
+We wanted to create a place for prospective volunteers as well as teachers to be able to see some of the best experiences that both volunteers, as well as teachers, have had with JA.

 <b>How we accomplish this:</b>